-234 Children's Literature: 1865 to the Present
+233 Children's Literature: 1865 to the Present

 Using the landmark publication of Lewis Carroll's Alice's Adventures in Wonderland as a starting point, this course provides a critical survey of children's literature in Britain, America, and Canada.
 Authors to be studied include Carroll, L.M.
 Montgomery, E.B.
 White, Roald Dahl, Maurice Sendak, Judy Blume, Kevin Major, Dennis Lee, and Sheree Fitch.
-Six credits.
-Not offered 2006-2007.
+Three credits.
+Students who have received credit for ENGL 234 may not enroll in ENGL 233.
+Not offered 2007-2008.